Here you can find the answers to frequently asked questions.

 How to get to know Austria and the Austrians?

 Well, that will be mostly up to you.
-Grenzenlos helps also a bit: we organise a monthly Jour fixe, where we invite our former ESC volunteers from Vienna as well as volunteer co-workers from Grenzenlos and all people interested in being involved in MELANGE.
+Grenzenlos helps also a bit: we organise a monthly Jour fixe, where we invite our former European Solidarity Corps volunteers from Vienna as well as volunteer co-workers from Grenzenlos and all people interested in being involved in MELANGE.
 Furthermore, we also organise a leisure time programme in which we show you some parts of “typical” Austrian culture, we go skiing, hiking, go to a typical Ball… We are also open for your ideas on leisure time activities, so just let us know what you would like to do and we can tell you if it is possible!

 Rights and duties

 It is not always that clear what a volunteer should or shouldn´t do, what his rights and duties are.
 If you have any doubts or questions about this, please turn to your supporting organisation in your home country or to Grenzenlos and we will try to help you.
-The European Commission has also worked on this and has written a document on rights and duties of EVS volunteers.
+The European Commission has also worked on this and has written a document on rights and duties of European Solidarity Corps volunteers.

 Is it possible to additionally work or study if I am abroad?

-The EVS is an education programme for non-formal (extra-curricular) education.
+The European Solidarity Corps is an education programme for non-formal (extra-curricular) education.
 To work additionally is not possible, because you don´t have a working permission.
 Also, studying is not possible, because the European Solidarity Corps is a programme for extra-curricular education.
-But, it’s up to you to attend courses or trainings, such as an additional language course.
-In this case, you have to cover the costs for such extra activities have to be covered by yoursef.
+But, it’s up to you to attend courses or trainings, such as an additional language course during your volunteering activity.
+However, the costs for such extra activities have to be covered by yoursef.